Talon125/Talon125/README.md

 # Hello, World!
 I'll change this from time-to-time.
 For now, I'll show what I'm currently up to.

-Last updated: 2026-07-06
+Last updated: 2026-08-08

 ### Currently working on
+- Check out Godot

+### On my radar
+- Update my website
+- Record extended OST of Tetris Party Deluxe and upload it to YouTube
 - Tetris Party TAS of every mode
-- Record extended OST of Tetris Party and upload it to YouTube
-- Record extended OST of Tetris Party Deluxe and upload it to YouTube

-### On my radar
 - Tetris Party Deluxe TAS of every mode
 - Introduction to FL Studio
 - Galaga '88 TAS (Goal: complete game with 1 ship (no double/triple ships allowed))